-Here are the best Android-powered projectors in 2021
+Best Android-powered Projector 2022

 Best for Quick Setup: Anker Nebula Solar Portable Projector

-You'll pay a bit more than you would with the others, but with this portable projector, you can be up and running quickly, watching content in full HD glory accompanied by Dolby Digital Plus audio in no time.
+You'll pay a bit more than you would with the others, but with the Anker Nebula Solar Portable Projector, you can be up and running quickly, watching content in full HD glory accompanied by Dolby Digital Plus audio in no time.
 Autofocus will instantly adjust focus as soon as you turn it on while quadrilateral keystoning to adjust the image so it's perfectly square, regardless of what surface you're projecting on.

 Enjoy up to three hours of viewing time per charge using the device, which can also double as a Bluetooth speaker with dual 3-watt speaker that provides powerful, room-filling sound.
 Project an image onto an up to 120-inch surface with HDR10 and 400 ANSI lumens of brightness for rich images and brilliant colors.